-Finally, an observation has been published of a nanoparticle spaser [252].
+Historically, the first spaser observed was a nanoparticle spaser [252].
 This spaser is a chemically synthesized gold nanosphere of radius 7 nm surrounded by a dielectric shell of a 21 nm outer radius containing immobilized dye molecules.
 Under nanosecond optical pumping in the absorption band of the dye, this spaser develops a relatively narrow-spectrum and intense visible emission that exhibits a pronounced threshold in pumping intensity.
-The observed characteristics of this spaser are in an excellent qualitative agreement and can be fully understood on the basis of the corresponding theoretical results described below in Sec.
-5.5.
+The observed characteristics of this spaser are in an excellent qualitative agreement and can be fully understood on the basis of the corresponding theoretical results described below in Sect.
+1.5.5.